 Among the earliest known images that can be identified as representing Jesus are those that depict him as a man carrying a lamb over his shoulders – the Good Shepherd.
-In this image from the Catacombs of Domitilla, typically dated to the end of the second century, in addition to the lamb, Jesus the Good Shepherd is accompanied by four other sheep, two gazing at Jesus and two calmly grazing as though they had nothing to fear.
+In this image from the Catacombs of Domitilla, typically dated to the late third century, in addition to the lamb, Jesus the Good Shepherd is accompanied by four other sheep, two gazing at Jesus and two calmly grazing as though they had nothing to fear.
 Out of the frame but in the same image plane, wild animals prowl.
 The danger is real yet the sheep are unconcerned.

 This image has biblical precedent.
 Jesus identifies himself as the Good Shepherd as recorded in the tenth chapter of the Gospel according to John.
 The design of this image, however, comes from another source.
 In Greece, images as well as sculptures of a man carrying a lamb, sometimes over his shoulders, sometimes cradled in his arms, date back as far as the seventh century BCE and are associated with the cult of the Ram Bearer which was thought to prevent disease brought by “bad air” in the cities where it was practiced.
 More broadly, the image was also used to evoke the pleasures of the country life where one might live in peace and abundance.